 This wonderful opportunity to learn and network should not be missed!

-Questions and request for more information can be directed to firstname.lastname@example.org.
+Questions and requests for more information can be directed to email@example.com.

-The 2019 slate of Ed Law Symposium speakers come with unprecedented breadth and expertise.
-Please welcome the featured speakers!
-Click here to download the PDF document of Speaker Biographies.
+The 2020 slate of Ed Law Symposium speakers come with unprecedented breadth and expertise.
+Stay tuned for featured speakers!

 Cindi Baughman, M.A., M. Ed.

 Cindi Baughman is an assistant principal/dean of students at Assumption High School in Louisville, Kentucky.
 She taught English, theology, and/or journalism for 21 years at Assumption before becoming an administrator in 1999.
 She was named a Model of Mercy by the faculty and staff in October 2008, won the Rose Award for making a significant difference in the lives of students in 2015, and completed her 40th year at Assumption in May 2018.

 She graduated summa cum laude with a B.A. in English with secondary teaching certification from Bellarmine College and earned a M.Ed. in secondary education from the University of Louisville and an M.A. in school administration from Spalding University.
 She has also attended Indiana University and the University of London as a visiting student.

 Cindi has made numerous presentations at local, state, and national conferences.
 She has served as the president of the Mercy Secondary Education Association, the Kentucky Council of Teachers of English, the Greater Louisville English Council, and the Greater Louisville High School Press Association.
 She served as editor of With Great Confidence in God: Prayers by and for Mercy Educators, a book published by the Mercy Secondary Education Association in 2006.
 She received the Caritas Medal from Spalding University in June 2008.